Practice Healthy Bowel Habits

 - Stimulating the muscles in the intestines to speed up bowel movements

-Be sure to ask your doctor to see which kind of laxative -- if any -- is right for you, and how long you should take it.
+Ask your doctor which kind of laxative -- if any -- is right for you, and how long you should take it.

 Frequent Diaper Changes for Infants

-Anal fissures can occur in babies.
-Change your baby's diaper frequently and get medical help if she is showing any signs of constipation.
+Babies can get anal fissures, too.
+Change your baby's diaper often, and get medical help if she shows any signs of constipation.